trg5pdx/civlike/README.md

 # Reflection on developing civlike
 Overall, I think the game's development turned out alright considering where I started with my knowledge.
-This is the first actual game I've tried to develop, and it's the first time I've tried to build a game using an entity control system model, which was difficult to work with at first.
+This is the first actual game I've tried to develop, and it's the first time I've tried to build a game using an entity component system model, which was difficult to work with at first.
 The main problem I kept running into is that I was approaching building the game from a object oriented mindset and so there was a bit of a learning hurdle to get over with